-The Muses: Goddesses of Music, Poetry and Arts
+The Muses: The Goddesses of Art, Knowledge, and Inspiration

 «I believe it is not the artist who chooses the muse, but the muse who chooses the artist.
 The Muses are the original creators, while we humans are their instruments.»